 To that end, you want to connect with a therapist who understands the spirit of motivational interviewing.
 These guiding principles of motivational interviewing include:

-- Evocation.
-This practice is client-focused meaning the therapist should elicit your intrinsic motivation, values, and strength to help you reach your goals.
+This practice is client-focused, meaning the therapist should elicit your intrinsic motivation, values, and strength to help you reach your goals.

 Choosing motivational interviewing with Charlie Health

 Interested in working with a MI practitioner to help create healthy change in your life?
 Charlie Health’s team of compassionate mental health professionals is here to listen to your needs, answer your questions, and match you with an appropriate treatment plan.
-Learn more today.
+Get started today.